mylifeassylvine/idpa2-assignments/README.md

 Be descriptive, so it's clear to me what/which assignment I'm merging into the main branch.

+## Use your own folder
+In order to keep this repository clean, use/create your own folder (with your name) within your (forked) repository.
+Also create a folder for every assignment.

 ## Extra references

 DigitalOcean has a [good guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github), which also digs a little deeper into keeping your fork up-to-date with this repo.